Why You're The Perfect Age To Start A Business

 Millenials may be the most vocal and busy on Social Media talking about their business dreams and new launches, but did you know that the average age of a female entrepreneur is actually 48 in the UK (40 in the US)?
 In fact, this statistic is one of the reasons I created The Impact Club.
 There are so many women over 40 launching buisnesses that it's time we had a supportive community of our own.

 If you think about it our forties really are the perfect time to go into business for oursleves, if that's something we dream of, because we have several advantages over our younger sisters.

-If starting your own business is something that appeals to you then hop over to this article to see if you have the skills really needed to be a successful entrepreneur and if the answer is yes then come and join The Impact Club and get all the help and support you need to make your idea a success.
+If starting your own business is something that appeals to you then hop over to this article to see if you have the skills really needed to be a successful entrepreneur and then take action on your dreams.